-Although some researchers note that much of the focus to date has been on minimizing injury risk to the head and upper and lower extremities in alpine sports rather than protecting the spine.
-Yalamanchili advises the following steps to help improve one’s overall chances for a carefree winter of sports:
+Although some researchers note that much of the focus to date has been on minimizing injury risk to the head and upper and lower extremities in alpine sports, rather than protecting the spine.
+Yalamanchili advises the following steps to help improve one’s overall chances for a carefree winter of sports, aka injury prevention techniques:

 - Warm up muscles and hydrate before heading out to the slopes, don’t skip stretching afterward.

 - “Buddy up.”
 Avoid skiing or snowboarding alone.

 - Do not engage in alpine activities when tired or impaired by medications, alcohol, or other drugs.

 - Be aware of all athlete safety rules and issues for the slopes you are about to use.

 - Slow down

 “And, most importantly, take lessons from alpine sports professionals.
 Skiing and snowboarding are not do-it-yourself activities that you can learn by simply watching YouTube,” Yalamanchili concludes.